 2) A voice at the Capitol representing children and public schools.

 1) Jumpstart your teaching career.

 To join the MNEA Student Program, contact your campus MNEA chapter or join online.
-Membership dues are as low as $17 per year.

 Student Conferences and Workshops

-- Student Leadership Academy, Jefferson City (Register Now)
+- Student Leadership Academy, Columbia

 Financial and career resources

 - U.S. Department of Education - www.college.gov - a new Web site that aims to motivate students with inspirational stories and information about planning, preparing and paying for college.

 - EEOC's Youth@Work Web site - The program is designed for youth by youth to teach you about your real world rights and responsibilities as an employee.